arrow-kt/arrow-website/content/docs/learn/quickstart/serialization.md

 ## [Jackson](https://github.com/FasterXML/jackson)

-If you're using Jackson for serialization, [this module](https://github.com/arrow-kt/arrow-integrations#jackson-module) adds support for Arrow types.
+If you're using Jackson for serialization, you need to depend on the `arrow-core-jackson` with the same version of your `arrow-core`.
 You just need to call an additional method when creating the mapper.

 ```